merenlab/anvio.org/help/main/programs/anvi-import-protein-profile/index.md

   display: true
 ---

-This program imports protein abundance data and stores it in a profile database..
+This program imports protein abundance data into a profile database..

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.